How IoT Applications are Reshaping Manufacturing

 As Industry 4.0 continues to blaze new trails through the first quarter of the 21st century, it is clear the Industrial Internet of Things is the vehicle of choice for getting there.
 Global manufacturers have invested heavily in interconnected equipment to create smart factories and investment is expected to continue its growth.
 One study indicates that by 2020, manufacturers will invest $70 billion in IoT technology and solutions, a sharp uptick from $29 billion in 2015.
 And within the next two years, the installed base of manufacturing IoT devices is expected to surpass 923 million.

-IoT in Manufacturing Today
+IoT Application in Manufacturing Today

-As the heart of a manufacturing operation, IoT devices are being built into most new equipment as a matter of course.
+As the heart of a manufacturing operation, IoT devices and applications are being built into most new equipment as a matter of course.
 And while everyone who has worked within manufacturing has exposure to OEM data capture per machine, the advantages of having truly interconnected equipment work together to improve efficiencies within the factory in two ways:

 - Connected equipment gives managers and operational staff visibility over production operations in real time, allowing them to shift manpower and resources at just the right time for things such as changeovers and to allow efficient control of small lot production.
 Connectivity also allows adjustments to be made by the machines themselves.
 This is a radical departure for those experienced in traditional manufacturing where adjustments were previously done manually.
 Outside the factory, the interconnected equipment can be connected to field service and troubleshooting resources from the OEM’s themselves, again shortening or eliminating downtime and the need for service visits.